ekhadley/puzzle/README.md

 find the image processing/info extraction code in piece.py.
 Most of the solving code is in puzl.py. bState is a class which describes a particular board state, which are created and evaluated as part of the search algorithm.
 This code was sucessfully tested on two puzzles, a 10x6 and an 18x18.
-The automatic feature detection worked for the 60 piece puzzle, but even after a good maount of tuning and tweaking, I could not successfully detect features for all 324 pieces in the 18x18.
+The automatic feature detection worked for the 60 piece puzzle, but even after a good amount of tuning and tweaking, I could not successfully detect features for all 324 pieces in the 18x18.
 In the end, there was about 10 pieces which I had to go in and manually correct.
 Once all data has been properly extracted, a correct configuration using all pieces was found succesfully, starting with only a single  correct placement from the user.
 The search algorithm is a basic A*, with options to do simple weighting of the heuristic and